 International environmental politics, sustainable development, global governance and international institutions, Scandinavia, Europe

-Selin is the faculty coordinator for the IR & Environmental Policy program.
-He is also a Core Faculty member of the Center for Energy & Environmental Studies, Boston University, and an Affiliated Researcher with the Center for Climate Science and Policy Research, Linköping University.
+Selin is the faculty coordinator for the IR & Environmental Policy MA program.
+He is also a Core Faculty member of the Center for Energy & Environmental Studies, Boston University, and a Faculty Fellow at the Center for the Study of Europe, Boston University.

 Prior to his current faculty position, Selin was a Wallenberg Research Fellow in Environment and Sustainability in the Environmental Policy and Planning Group, Department of Urban Studies and Planning, Massachusetts Institute of Technology (2001–04), an Associate with the Belfer Center for Science and International Affairs, John F. Kennedy School of Government, Harvard University (2001–03), and an Associate with the Center for International Development, John F. Kennedy School of Government, Harvard University (2003–04).

 In addition, Selin is Managing Editor for the journal Environment and Planning C: Government and Policy.